How to make digital meetings run smoothly

 Optimize your presenter’s virtual setting.
 Reach out to your speakers ahead of time to discuss the webinar settings.
 Don’t assume your speakers are tech-savvy, if necessary provide hardware to produce a seamless presentation consistent with the webinar agenda.
 Unless the presenter is an experienced remote-worker, it is likely that they have a professional setup in their home.

 Eliminate distracting noise.
 Inspect your room for anything that produces noise such as the sound (wind) from the electric fan, the space should be inaccessible to children and pets.
-Mute other devices that is not needed for the webinar and close applications running on your computer dashboard.
+Mute other devices that are not needed for the webinar and close applications running on your computer dashboard.

 Practice, rehearse, and repeat.
 Conduct a dry run to identify presentation flow to technology glitches.
 Test every aspect of the presentation including microphones, lighting, and A/V controls.